RACV Logo

 Day 2: Phnom Penh

-This morning, you’ll visit the Tuol Sleng Genocide Museum and the Killing Fields of Choeung Ek, which will tell the story of the tragic legacy of the Khmer Rouge.
+This morning, visit the Tuol Sleng Genocide Museum to learn the story of the tragic legacy of the Khmer Rouge, and the Royal Palace, where you can see Throne Hall, topped by a 59 m (193.5 ft) tower inspired by the Bayon at Angkor.
 Then, your afternoon is free to explore at your own pace.
-Maybe visit Wat Phnom – the temple that gave rise to the city’s foundation in the 15th century – or the Royal Palace and sacred Silver Pagoda.
+Maybe visit Wat Phnom – the temple that gave rise to the city’s foundation in the 15th century.
 Tonight, perhaps grab dinner with your group or wander the city and soak up the nighttime atmosphere.

 Day 3: Siem Reap

-After breakfast this morning, you’ll go on a journey from Phnom Penh to Siem Reap in a comfortable private vehicle.
-Discover traditional Cambodian life at Skun Village and learn about the town’s deep-fried tarantulas and other insects.
+After breakfast, journey from Phnom Penh to Siem Reap in a comfortable private vehicle.
+Discover traditional Cambodian life at Skun Village and learn about the town’s deep-fried tarantulas and other insects, which the locals consume daily.
 You’ll also visit Santuk Silk Farm to learn about silk production and its work as a social enterprise, employing local women as artisan weavers.
-Share a simple local lunch prepared by the weavers before you continue to Siem Reap, stopping to see historic bridges along the way before arriving at your hotel.
-This tropical oasis boasts three pools and an excellent restaurant with a focus on wellness.
-Bright and spacious rooms are in harmony with the lush grounds and feature a veranda, private garden and rain showers.
+Share a simple, rustic, local lunch prepared by the weavers before you continue to Siem Reap, stopping to see historic bridges along the way before arriving at your hotel at approximately 5 pm.
+You’ll love this boutique hotel’s location in the tree-shaded Royal District and its quiet pools, tropical gardens and art-filled spaces.
 Tonight, head out for dinner and a theatre show at Angkor Village Apsara Theatre, where you’ll watch Khmer traditional dance and dine on Khmer favourites.

 Day 4: Siem Reap

-If you choose, you can embrace a very early start today and experience a sunrise visit to the Angkor complex (optional).
-After, you'll spend the day discovering the fantastic temples of Angkor.
-For the first half of the day, you’ll be accompanied by a private Angkor Wat archaeological guide, who will provide expert knowledge and insight along the way.
-Begin at Angkor Wat – the largest and most complete structure and the only one of Angkor's temples with an entrance facing west.
-For lunch, visit the Sala Bai Hotel School, where underprivileged local youths learn skills to find gainful employment in the hospitality industry.
-Enjoy a meal prepared by students at the school, then visit Angkor Thom – the 'Great Royal City' – a temple famous for its series of colossal human faces carved in stone.
+If you like, head out earlier than the rest of your group to catch sunrise at the Angkor complex.
+After, you’ll spend the day discovering the fantastic temples with your leader.
+For the first half of the day, you’ll be accompanied by a private archaeological guide, who will provide expert knowledge and insight beginning at Angkor Wat – the largest and most complete structure and the only one of Angkor’s temples with an entrance facing west.
+Have lunch, at the Sala Bai Hotel School, where underprivileged local youths learn skills to find gainful employment in the hospitality industry.
+Then, visit Angkor Thom, the ‘Great Royal City’ – a temple famous for its series of colossal human faces carved in stone.
 From here, you’ll head out of town to an ancient working monastery to gain a special insight into the life of a monk and Theravada Buddhism.
 Meet the monks, enjoy a sacred water blessing for good luck and prosperity and have a red band tied around your wrist to keep you safe in your travels.
 The rest of the evening can be spent exploring the bars of Siem Reap or relaxing in at your resort.

 Day 5: Siem Reap

 After breakfast, it’s off to the Ta Prohm temple, which has large trees embedded in the stone foundations – powerful symbols of nature.
 Next, visit Banteay Srei to snap some pictures of the temple’s intricate stone carvings.
-You can head back to the resort explore Siem Reap town, or use your ticket for the Angkor ruins to continue exploring the site.
+You can head back to the resort to explore Siem Reap town or use your ticket for the Angkor ruins to continue discovering the site.
 Tonight, enjoy a final dinner in the Khmer countryside to say farewell to your group and Cambodia.
-Amid a rustic and romantic setting, you’ll sit down for a private meal in the rice fields of rural Siem Reap .
+Amid a rustic and romantic setting, you’ll sit down for a private meal in the rice fields of rural Siem Reap.

 Day 6: Ho Chi Minh City

-Today, catch an unescorted flight to Ho Chi Minh City where you'll be met and transferred to your hotel.
-If you arrive early, why not get out and explore the city at your own pace and perhaps enjoy a banh mi - a short baguette fill with a variety of tasty ingredients.
-This evening, there will be a second group meeting to meet your new group and new leader.
-Then head out for dinner at a restaurant that is a piece of Vietnamese history – this building was an old opium refinery station built in 1861, and nods to its past are still visible today.
-Here, you’ll feast on a menu bursting with classic dishes and southern Vietnamese favourites.
+Today, take an unescorted flight to Ho Chi Minh City where you'll be met and transferred to your hotel.
+This evening, you’ll have a second meeting at 6 pm to meet your new group and leader.
+If you arrive with time to spare, why not get out and explore the city at your own pace, maybe grabbing a tasty banh mi along the way (a baguette filled with a variety of fresh herbs, meat and veggies).
+Tonight, head out for dinner at a restaurant that is now a piece of Vietnamese history – this building was an old opium refinery station built in 1861, and nods to its past are still visible today.
+Here, you’ll feast on a menu of classic dishes and southern Vietnamese favourites.

 Day 7: Mekong Delta

 Kick off your first full day of the trip with a visit to the Mekong Delta – a network of rivers and canals with floating markets and rice paddies.
 After breakfast, drive south towards this region via Ben Tre.
 Here, you’ll board a private boat to cruise the delta, stopping at some coconut gardens to visit a local home where you can sample tropical fruits and coconut jams.
 After, return to the waterways of the delta on sampans (small rowing boats) and row past the coconut trees and stilt houses that flank the river.
-Back on land, take a tuk-tuk tour around the villages for a glimpse at rural life and learn how the coconut industry is woven into the community here.
-Enjoy lunch at a local restaurant before returning to Ho Chi Minh City for a free evening.
+Back on land, take a tuk tuk tour around the villages for a glimpse at rural life and learn how the coconut industry is woven into the community here.
+Then, visit with the NGO GreenHub to see how Intrepid’s travel choices can create positive environmental impact beyond the trip itself.
+GreenHub’s initiatives include mangrove protection and plastic waste reduction to protect coastal ecosystems.
+Have lunch at a local restaurant before returning to Ho Chi Minh City for a free evening.

 Day 8: Ho Chi Minh City